BryanLong14/Brainiac-Cards-Frontend/README.md

+# Flashcards App

+## Playing Modes:
+1. Top 100 Words All High Schoolers Should Know
+  Front side of the flashcard = Vocabulary Word.
+Swipe or click to go to the back of the card.
+  Back side of the flashcard = definition, synonyms, and part of speech.
+    Rate Yourself: Buttons:
+        1: I have this word memorized,
+        2: I know this word, but don't have it memorized,
+        3: I do not know the definition of this word

+2. User Inputted Words

+## Naming Conventions for Tower
+Database Name: flashcards_app
+Table 1 name: highschool_flashcards
+	singular: highschool_flashcard
+	seed: 01_highschool_flashcards

+Table 2 name: teachers_flashcards
+	singular: teachers_flashcard
+	seed: 01_teachers_flashcard

+## Galvanize Tower Readme
+In this project, you'll build a full-stack application that has an API, reads and writes data, and uses a library.
+The topic is up to you!

+## Requirements
+* Has an API that can list, read, update, create, and delete data
+* Has a database backing that API that has at least 2 different tables
+* Has a front-end that uses a application framework (React) or component library that:
+    * Consumes your API (list, read, update, create, and delete actions)
+    * Uses some non-trivial (charting, mapping, payment, etc.) library (Handsontable)
+    * Has at least 2 end-to-end tests

+Add a link to your [deployed front-end URL](), your [deployed API URL](), and any [code repos you used]().

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>